From Oracle® database to PostgreSQL

 A look at migrating from Oracle to PostgreSQL

-With the advent of digital transformations, lower costs and the move to the public cloud, many companies are wondering if it’s possible to migrate an Oracle database to PostgreSQL.
+With the advent of digital transformations, lower costs and the move to the cloud, many companies are wondering if it’s possible to migrate Oracle databases to PostgreSQL.
 Naturally, they wish to understand the challenges they might encounter.
 Here we look into what these might be.

 Ownership of intellectual property